Multiple Beads-on-a-string: Dark Matter-Deficient Galaxy Formation in a Mini-bullet Satellite-satellite Galaxy Collision: Discussion

 \subsection{Statistical likelihood of Mini-bullet satellite-satellite collision in a large-volume $\Lambda$CDM cosmological simulation}

 Quantifying the probability of the {\textit {Mini-bullet}} event is important, as such an event is expected to be rare, considering the high $v_{\rm col}$ and the small $r_{\rm min}$ of the collision.
-Moreover, as discussed in Section \ref{sec:4.1.3}, the collision should occur outside of the virial radius of the host halo, possibly reducing the likelihood of its making the occurrence evern further.
-To address this, we will now use a large-volume cosmological simulation of galaxy and large-scale structure formation in a $\Lambda$CDM universe to study the frequency of such {\textit {Mini-bullet}} collisions in what follows\footnote{After this work was completed, we learned of the recent paper \citet{Otaki23}, which also considered the likelihood of {\textit {Mini-bullet}} collisions a $\Lambda$CDM universe.
-In that work, however, the focus was on collisions between subhalos inside the virial radius of a host galaxy.
-As we have described here, however, the collisions between satellite dwarf galaxies responsible for producing DMDGs like those observed by van Dokkum in NGC1052 took place far outside the virial radius of the host galaxy NGC1052.}.
+Moreover, as discussed in Section \ref{sec:4.1.3}, the collision should occur outside of the virial radius of the host halo, possibly reducing the likelihood of its making the occurrence even further.
+To address this, we will now use a large-volume cosmological simulation of galaxy and large-scale structure formation in a $\Lambda$CDM universe to study the frequency of such {\textit {Mini-bullet}} collisions in what follows\footnote{ After this work was completed, we learned of the recent paper \citet{Otaki23}, which also considered the likelihood of {\textit {Mini-bullet}} collisions a $\Lambda$CDM universe, by a semi-analytical approach.
+Their focus was on collisions between subhalos \emph{inside} the virial radius of a host galaxy.
+As we have described here, however, the collisions between satellite dwarf galaxies responsible for producing DMDGs like those observed by van Dokkum in NGC1052 took place far \emph{outside} the virial radius of the host galaxy NGC1052.}.

 As discussed in the previous sections, in the {\textit {Mini-bullet}} scenario, two low-mass satellite galaxies with $M_{200} \sim 10^{9 - 10} \msun$ collide with $v_{\rm col} \sim 500\;\kms$ and $r_{\rm min} \lesssim R_{\rm s,\,gas}$.
 This condition is expected to be rare in the Universe, considering that the progenitor satellite galaxies collide \emph{outside} the host galaxy's virial radius (Figure \ref{fig:4}) with a relative velocity well in excess of that host's virial velocity but with such a small impact parameter that their centers approach within a small fraction of their own virial radii.
 Moreover, as described in Section \ref{sec:2.1}, if one of the colliding satellites is unbound to the system and the other satellite is bound to the system, the likelihood of the collision will be lower.
 Therefore, quantifying the statistical likelihood of the {\textit {Mini-bullet}} scenario is essential in studying how plausible the scenario is.